AsheraCordova/Core/README.md

 filterDelay 	 	  | Delay before which filter will not be triggered.
 Default is 100ms. filterId 	 	 	  | The id of the filter.
 Custom filters can be created by using FilterFatory.register(LowerCasePrefixFilter.class.getName(), new LowerCasePrefixFilter()); filterItemPath 	 	  |	Mandatory for filter to work.
 The path on the model object on which filter will be applied to the items.

+### fragment
+Name                	| Description
+-------------       	| -------------
+navigateTo(actionId:string, ...scopedObjects:ScopedObject[])	| Navigate to page with actionId (a constant defined in NavGraph.ts) with initial model objects passed into scopedObjects params. popBackStack()	| Remove the top view from stack.
+Equivalent of hitting back button. popBackStackTo(destinationId: string, inclusive: boolean)	| Pop all screens until the destinationId<Id of fragment defined in xml> based on inclusive flag. navigateWithPopBackStackTo(actionId:string, destinationId: string, inclusive: boolean, ...scopedObjects:ScopedObject[])	| Navigate to page with actionId (a constant defined in NavGraph.ts) and pop all screens until the destinationId<Id of fragment defined in xml> based on inclusive flag. navigateAsTop(actionId:string, ...scopedObjects:ScopedObject[])	| Remove all screens in stack and make this the top most screen. closeDialog()	| Use this method to close dialogs instead of popBackStack().